-The weighted average interest rate across the IP Portfolio debt increased to 4.12% and 4.29% for the Total Portfolio compared to [X] and [X] at December 31, 2023.
+The weighted average interest rate across the IP Portfolio debt increased to 4.27% and 4.35% for the Total Portfolio compared to 2.62% and 2.75% at December 31, 2023.
 Following the recent refinancing of Stuttgart, Neu-Isenburg and Kosching, most of the REIT's debt bears interest at a floating rate indexed on the EURIBOR rates.
-In addition, Trio loan penalty interest from March 15 and up to end of June 2024 represents an annual interest rate of 4.93%.
-Management is negotiating debt service reduction with senior lenders.
+In addition, the Trio loan 8.6% penalty interest from March 15 to the June 12 extension date represents an annual interest rate of 5.48%.
+Management is seeking to negotiate debt service reduction with senior lenders.